 BEACON MEDICAL CENTER

-Currently, the medical center operates with six staff: a clinician, dispenser, enrolled nurse, counsellor, laboratory technician, and office assistant.
-The center has seven beds and still runs as day center.
-On average, the medical center receives 20 students and 10-15 patients from the community daily.
-At a special “clinic day” in the summer of 2017, Beacon Medical Center treated 135 patients in a single day!
+Currently, the medical center operates with five staff: a clinician, counselor, nurse, laboratory technician, and office assistant.
+BMC has seven beds and still runs as a day-center.
+Now, BMC sees an average of 544 patients each month, providing treatment most commonly for respiratory tract infections, malaria, urinary tract infections, typhoid, and peptic ulcer disease.
+During a clinic outreach event in the summer of 2017, Beacon Medical Center treated 135 patients in a single day!

-The mission of the Beacon Medical Center is to provide high quality patient care.
-Services currently offered include laboratory services, general medical services, family planning services, minor surgeries and counseling services.
+Since its inception, the mission of the Beacon Medical Center remains: to provide high quality and accessible patient care.
+Services currently offered include laboratory services, primary care, family planning, general out-patient medical services, and counseling.